aurelia-ui-toolkits/aurelia-kendoui-bridge/sample/src/help/docs/about-this-application/internal-structure.md

 * * *
 <br>
-### Section 2 Sample Application that acts as the Plugin consumer
+### 3.2 Sample Application that acts as the Plugin consumer
 <br>

 As [mentioned before](#anch1) Aurelia-KendoUI plugin project has a special structure, with the plugin consumer application being a part of the same project (see the content of the blue rectangle on the image 3 below)